 Cherokee Strip Museum and Rose Hill School

-The museum collects, preserves & interprets history of the Cherokee Outlet area of northern Oklahoma with emphasis on rural life & rural communities.
-Vignettes offer a look at family life, a general store, kitchen, music room & offices of a doctor, dentist, & former Governor Henry S. Johnston.
+The museum collects, preserves & interprets history of the Cherokee Outlet area of northern Oklahoma with emphasis on the Land Run of 1893, on rural life & rural communities.
+Vignettes offer a look at family life, a general store, kitchen, dress shop & offices of a doctor and dentist.
+In 2018 we created a hands on exhibit for children, we also have temporary exhibits that change from year to year.
 Farm implements are on display in a separate building.
-Picnic areas & nature trails are available.
+Live demonstrations are held several times a year in our newly added Blacksmith Shop.
+We are located on 5 acres of land with a creek, Picnic areas & a Gazebo are that are available for your enjoyment.
 Rose Hill School is also located on the museum grounds.
 This one-room school house hosts living history programs for school aged children.
 Closed on Sunday, Monday, and legal holiday.
 Call or check the museum website or Facebook page for hours.

 On-Site Activities